How to Naturally Get Rid of Uric Acid Crystals in the Joints

 - A teaspoon of grated ginger root

 Wash all ingredients, slice the cucumber and celery, and place them in a food processor or blender.
 Then add the slice of lemon and the ginger to form a smooth liquid.
-Drink this mixture every day – best on an empty stomach – and try it a second time during the day if you prefer, maybe in the evenings after work.
+Drink this mixture every day – preferably on an empty stomach – and try it a second time during the day if you like, maybe in the evenings after work.

-If you are having problems with the levels of uric acid in your blood or joints, you should take advantage of the benefits of these homemade recipes:
+If you are having problems with the levels of uric acid in your blood or joints, you should take advantage of the benefits of these homemade recipes.
+They will help to get rid of uric acid crystals in the joints.

 - Juice four carrots, a mango, a slice of pineapple, 30 grams of strawberries, and one lemon.
 Drink this first thing in the morning.
 If your symptoms return, have another glass of this juice in the evenings.

-- Boil 30 grams of cranberries in a liter of water for three minutes.
+- Boil an ounce of cranberries in a liter of water for three minutes.
 Cover and let sit for 10 minutes before straining the liquid.
 Drink up to three cups of this per day.

 - Mix three tablespoons of rosemary oil with three tablespoons of soybean oil, and gently massage the area where gout is causing you pain.

-- Get the juice from one tomato and drink it three times a day, making sure to use only ripe tomatoes.
+- Extract the juice from one tomato and drink it three times a day, making sure to use only ripe tomatoes.
 You can also start adding more raw tomato to your meals.

 - Make a paste using baking soda and a little water, and apply it to the affected area to reduce inflammation and pain.